mpierre24/About-Marlon/whats-important/important.md

+# What's important?
-What's important?
-What I feel is important to me is family, money, and lastly is for me is to make some type of positive impact on the world whether my contribution is big or small before I pass.
+What I feel is important to me is family, peace, money, and lastly is for me is to make some type of positive impact on the world whether my contribution is big or small before I'm gone.